 The thing is, the internet is pretty fast as it is.
 But it's hard to use it at full speed.
 If you do, you end up with a signal so full of dropouts (lost packages of information) that it's unusable.
-This is the case with all live streaming over the internet and the common solution to this is to use a transmission protocol called TCP.
+This is the case with all live streaming over the internet; the common solution is to use a transmission protocol called TCP.

 To put it simply TCP prioritizes stable delivery before speed.
 But that doesn't cut it for a low-latency system like Elk LIVE.

 Instead, we go with something called UDP.
 To put it simply, UDP is a transmission protocol that prioritizes speed over stable delivery.

 So by using UDP we prioritize getting the audio to your bandmates as fast as possible.
 But by doing so, we risk getting dropouts; this is where Elk LIVEs error concealments come in.

 Once a package has been identified as lost, Elk LIVE can reconstruct it or conceal the missing information keeping the signal intact for you and your bandmates.

 To put it simply, Elk LIVE utilizes more of the speed your internet connection already has.